 - Periodically lubricate all hinges and latch assemblies with a light oil.
-And, clean and coat gasket materials with silicone to help keep them pliable. - The opening cabin deck hatches and port windows are made of acrylic plastic.
+And, clean and coat gasket materials with silicone to help keep them pliable. - The opening port windows and cabin door is made of acrylic plastic.
 Acrylic can scratch easily.
 DO NOT use a dry cloth or glass cleaning solutions; use a soft cloth, mild soap, and water for routine cleaning.
 Solvents and products containing ammonia can permanently damage acrylic.
-Refer to Routine Maintenance for more information on the proper maintenance for acrylic. - Carbon monoxide detectors have a limited life span.
-The End of Life (EOL) date, 5 years after the manufactured date, can be found on a sticker adhered to the body of the unit.
-Plan on replacing this unit prior to the EOL date comes.
-See the carbon monoxide detector manual for more information.
+Refer to Routine Maintenance for more information on the proper maintenance for acrylic.